cvxopt/cvxopt/doc/source/matrices.rst

 .. function:: cvxopt.spmatrix(x, I, J[, size[, tc]])

-    ``I`` and ``J`` are sequences of integers (lists, tuples, :mod:`array` arrays, xrange objects, ...) or integer matrices (:class:`matrix <cvxopt.matrix>` objects with typecode :const:`'i'`),
+    ``I`` and ``J`` are sequences of integers (lists, tuples, :mod:`array` arrays, ...) or integer matrices
-    containing the
+    (:class:`matrix <cvxopt.matrix>` objects with typecode :const:`'i'`),
-    row and column indices of the nonzero entries.
+    containing the row and column indices of the nonzero entries.
     The lengths of ``I`` and ``J`` must be  equal.
 If they are matrices, they are treated as lists of indices stored in column-major order, i.e., as lists ``list(I)``, respectively, ``list(J)``.